DeepLabCut/DeepLabCut/README.md

 # DeepLabCut

 A toolbox for markerless tracking of body parts of animals in lab settings performing various tasks, like [trail tracking](https://vnmurthylab.org/),  [reaching in mice](http://www.mousemotorlab.org/) and various Drosophila behaviors during egg-laying (see [Mathis et al.](https://arxiv.org/abs/1804.03142v1) for details).
 There is, however, nothing specific that makes the toolbox only applicable to these tasks and/or species.
-The toolbox has also already been successfully applied to [rats](http://www.mousemotorlab.org/deeplabcut), humans, various fish species, robots, and [race horses](http://www.mousemotorlab.org/deeplabcut) performing various tasks.
+The toolbox has also already been successfully applied to [rats](http://www.mousemotorlab.org/deeplabcut), humans, various fish species, robots, and [race horses](http://www.mousemotorlab.org/deeplabcut).

 <p align="center">
 <img src="docs/images/githubfig-01-01.png" width="90%">
 </p>

-Please check out www.mousemotorlab.org/deeplabcut for video demonstrations of automated tracking.
+Please check out the [DeepLabCut website](www.mousemotorlab.org/deeplabcut) for video demonstrations of automated tracking.

 This work utilizes the feature detectors (ResNet + readout layers) of one of the state-of-the-art algorithms for human pose estimation by [Insafutdinov et al.](https://arxiv.org/abs/1605.03170), called DeeperCut, which inspired the name for our toolbox (see references below).